Schools in France send dozens of Muslim girls home for wearing abayas

 — Al Jazeera English (@AJEnglish) August 29, 2023

+“I don’t think that the school uniform is a miracle solution that solves all problems related to harassment, social inequalities or secularism,” he said.

+But he added: “We must go through experiments, try things out” in order to promote debate, he said.

-Al Jazeera’s Natacha Butler, reporting from Paris before the ban came into force said Attal deemed the garment a religious symbol which violates French secularism.
+Al Jazeera’s Natacha Butler, reporting from Paris before the ban came into force said Attal deemed the abaya a religious symbol which violates French secularism.

 “Since 2004, in France, religious signs and symbols have been banned in schools, including headscarves, kippas and crosses,” she said.